This crusty and sweet Irish Soda Bread is so good, you’ll make it all year long! This quick bread recipe can be made with or without raisins!

 You can easily freeze this bread too!
 Cut the loaf into slices or quarters or even freeze whole.
 The defrost the bread at room temperature and then eat as is or heat up in a toaster or warm in a low oven.

 How Do You Serve Irish Soda Bread?

 Besides just slicing and shoving on your face…there’s lots of ways that you can enjoy Irish Soda Bread!
 We like to toast thick slices of this bread and slather on a lot of butter, that’s our preferred method.

 You can also add on jelly or jams, or even a hazelnut spread like Nutella.
 Because this bread recipe is so flavorful and slightly sweet, it’s delicious all on it’s own too!

 What To Serve With Irish Soda Bread

-This bread is a little sweet, like we’ve mentioned, so it can be served as a side dish or as part of dessert with coffee!
-Some of our favorite main courses to serve soda bread with are:
+To sum up, this bread is a little on the sweet side, therefore it can be served as a side dish or as part of dessert with coffee!
+However, some of our favorite main courses to serve soda bread with are: